Makuwro/help-articles/articles/policies/privacy.md

 * To enforce restrictions, such as bans and blocks.

 ### Who we share it to
-If your account is public, we will share your display name to users when they view your content or search for you.
+* If your account is public, **users**, we will share your display name to users when they view your content or search for you.

-If your account is private, we will only share it to your friends.
+* If your account is private, **your friends** will only see your display name.

 ### How long we store it for
 We keep your current display name until you change it or delete your account.